Home Page Treatments Muscle Disease Rehabilitation

 Genetic screening tests: Finding the genes that cause muscle disease.
 Genetic tests are not only helpful in diagnosis, but are also important for people who are planning to start a family or who have a family history of the disease.
 Discussing the meaning of genetic test results with a specialist doctor or genetic counselor is of great importance for the health of the children to be born.

-Muscular Dystrophy Inheritance
+Muscular Dystrophy (Muscular Dystrophy) Inheritance

 Muscular dystrophy is a group of genetic diseases that cause progressive weakness and deterioration of muscles.
 Muscular dystrophy is caused by mutations in proteins that form the building blocks of muscles.
 These mutations prevent muscles from growing and repairing normally.

 The inheritance of muscular dystrophy varies depending on the type of disease.
 Duchenne muscular dystrophy, one of the most common types of muscular dystrophy, is inherited in a recessive manner linked to the X chromosome.
 This causes the disease to occur only in boys.
 Girls can be carriers for the disease, but they usually do not show any symptoms.
+About 30% of Duchenne muscular dystrophy cases are caused by genetic mutations.
+These mutations can occur in the embryo or in the egg.
+Other types of muscular dystrophy can be inherited as autosomal dominant or recessive.

 Muscle weakness can be seen in muscle diseases in the following ways: